nvim-telescope/telescope-bibtex.nvim/README.md

 This produces output like `#label#`.

-The `entry` picker will always paste the whole entry.
+The `entry` action will always paste the whole entry.

 Think of this as defining text before and after the entry and putting a `%s` where the entry should be put.